openlumi/lumimqtt/README.md

 `sensor_threshold` is a threshold to avoid sending data to MQTT on small changes

-`sensor_debounce_period` value in seconds to send data despite of the threshold
+`sensor_debounce_period` value in seconds to send data despite the threshold

 You can also use GPIO(s) as binary sensor(s).
 Add this to configuration: